dalcorso/thermo_pw/thermo_pw_help.md

 <code>PHonon/PH/find_mode_sym.f90</code> to <code>1.D-2</code> or
 less and recompile <code>thermo_pw</code>.
 <br><br>
-14. Thermo_pw does not compile and stops with an error saying that
+14. Thermo_pw documentation does not compile and stops with an error saying that
 <code>html.sty</code> is missing or <code>latex2html</code> is missing.
 <br>
 This is not a problem of <code>thermo_pw</code>.
 In order to compile the